 - Pedestrian Accidents – Motor vehicles can weigh multiple tons and move at high speeds.
-As a result, crash victims who were on foot are at very high risk of dying during the impact and from their injuries afterward.
+As a result, crash victims who are on foot are at high risk of death during the impact and from subsequent injuries.

 - Premises Liability Accidents – Property owners have a duty of care to provide for their visitors, potentially making them responsible for a death that occurs on their grounds.
-This includes both commercial and private property owners and landlords.
+This includes both commercial and private property owners, as well as landlords.

-- Construction Accidents – From electrocution to falling objects, the construction injury presents its workers with a number of dangers every day, some of which are fatal.
-Families of deceased construction workers may be entitled to wrongful death compensation.
+- Construction Accidents – From electrocution to falling objects, construction sites present workers with a number of dangers every day, some of which are fatal.
+Families of deceased construction workers might be entitled to wrongful death compensation.

 - Medical Malpractice – If a doctor or other healthcare provider’s negligence caused your loved one’s death, the medical professional should absolutely compensate you.
 A wrongful death lawyer in Austin can help you stand up to powerful hospitals and healthcare providers.